Thermal photon production in Gubser inviscid relativistic fluid dynamics: Abstract

 \section{Abstract}

 The Gubser solution to inviscid relativistic fluid dynamics is used to examine the role of transverse expansion on the energy spectrum of photons radiated by quark-gluon plasma.
-Transverse flow is shown to be a modest effect on the production of photons.
-Expressions are derived for the volume of the plasma as a function of the temperature, which are used to obtain a simple formula for the energy spectrum of thermal photons.
+Transverse flow is shown to be a modest effect on the energy spectrum of photons as a whole, despite its large effect on rare high-energy photons produced at low temperatures.
+An exact expression is derived for the volume of the plasma as a function of its temperature.
+A simple formula is obtained for the energy spectrum of high-energy thermal photons, which is used to relate the inverse slope $T_{\textrm{eff}}$ of the photon spectrum at energy $E$ to the maximum temperature of the plasma $T_0$, finding $T_{\textrm{eff}} \approx T_0/(1+\frac{5}{2} \frac{T_0}{E})$.